 Keep these things in mind when selecting the next filter to clean your oil and protect your expensive machinery.
 Check the filter’s beta rating and pore size.
 Obviously, there is a big difference between a 40-micron filter and a 3-micron filter when you are talking about the size of particles allowed downstream.

 Also, whenever available, verify the results of the ISO 16889 multi-pass test.
-This not only will show you the efficiency of the filter, but also how well it is able to retain the particles it removes from the circulating oil.
+This will not only show you the efficiency of the filter but also how well it can retain the particles it removes from the circulating oil.

 Fiberglass vs. Cellulose